sosaedison/sosaedison/README.md

+# Welcome
-# Hi, I'm Sosa Edison.
-I'm a software engineer based in Minneapolis, Minnesota.
+I'm Sosa Edison, a software engineer based in Minneapolis, Minnesota.
 I like to test new technologies on this github and keep up with the basics of software development: TDD, CI/CD, building apps that scale well and thoughtful design decisions.

 ### email: me@sosaedison.io
 ### [linkedIn](https://www.linkedin.com/in/sosa-edison/)